 Nut-Free Cake Recipes

-A quintessential summer dessert, this nut-free strawberry shortcake features tender, fluffy biscuits layered with sweet strawberries and clouds of whipped cream.
+This American summer classic features tender, fluffy biscuits layered with sweet strawberries and clouds of whipped cream.

 • 2 cups (250g) all-purpose flour